kemigabocatherine/hello-world-backend/README.md

 # Greeting generator Back-end

--This is a Rails back-end api for generating random greeting messages
+- This is a Rails back-end api for generating random greeting messages

 [Link to Front-end React app](https://github.com/kemigabocatherine/Hello-world-frontend)